Kandy-IO/kandy-link-ios-sdk/tutorials/MobileSDK iOS User Guide.md

 7. Select a location for your project and click Create.
 8. Select one of the installation methods below

+#### Cocoapods
+1. Add below pods to your Podfile (If you dont have any Podfile, visit this link to install cocoapods: https://guides.cocoapods.org/using/using-cocoapods.html)

+* pod 'KandyLinkMobileSDK', '~> $SDK_VERSION$'

+2. Go to project folder via command line and run "pod install" command and wait for cocoapods to finish installation of MobileSDK, WebRTC frameworks and their dependencies

 #### Manual Installation

+Before those steps you need to download **Kandy Link iOS SDK** framework file from [this link](https://raw.githubusercontent.com/Kandy-IO/kandy-link-ios-sdk/$SDK_VERSION$/dist/MobileSDK_$SDK_VERSION$.zip)

 1. Navigate to Build Phases and scroll down to Link binary with libraries.
 2. Add MobileSDK.framework under Link binary with libraries.
 3. Add WebRTC.framework under the **Embedded Binaries** section in **General** tab on Project Settings.
 Select **Copy items if needed**.